 The total work-study award depends on when the student applied, the level of need, and the funding level available at the time the student applied.
 Work-study awards are need-based and awarded on a first-come, first-served basis.
-The standard work-study awards for the 2023-24 academic year are as follows:
+The standard work-study awards for the 2024-25 academic year are as follows:

-- Incoming Undergraduate Students \$2,500/year - Continuing Undergraduate Students \$3,000/year - Graduate Students \$5,000/year
+- Incoming Undergraduate Students \$2,500/year - Continuing Undergraduate Students \$3,000/year - Graduate Students \$5,000/year - Law Students \$2000/year

 All work-study funding is awarded on a first-come, first-served basis, for students that met the University's priority deadlines.
-The 2023-24 academic year priority deadline for new students was February 15, 2023.
-The 2023-24 academic year priority deadline for continuing students was March 15, 2023.
+The 2024-25 academic year priority deadline for new students was March 1, 2024.
+The 2024-25 academic year priority deadline for continuing students was April 15, 2024.

-Students with work-study can begin working July 3, 2023.
+Students with work-study can begin working any time after July 1, 2024.
 The last day of employment is the last day of the spring term.
-For Law students it is May 19, 2024 and for all other undergraduate/graduates it is June 13, 2024.
+For Law students it is May 15, 2025 and for all other undergraduate/graduates it is June 12, 2025.

 Work-study funding is a highly desirable form of financial aid.
 Unfortunately, the University is not allocated enough work-study funding to award all students that show financial eligibility.
-If a student is not awarded work-study in their 2023-24 financial aid package, they have the option to request the Work-Study coordinator to add them to the work-study waitlist.
+If a student is not awarded work-study in their 2024-25 financial aid package, they have the option to request the Work-Study coordinator to add them to the work-study waitlist.
 However, we cannot guarantee the ability to award students from the waitlist.